 It has long been known that tobacco causes many different types of cancer.
 Yet, the tobacco epidemic has changed substantially over the past 50 years.
 Thankfully, with concerted tobacco cessation and prevention efforts, the prevalence of smoking has decreased in the United States.
-Still, nearly 20% of Americans continue to smoke.
-In the past, more men smoked than women, and started smoking earlier, but currently similar proportions of men and women smoke, and they typically start smoking at similar ages.
-There have also been many changes in the design and construction of cigarettes.
-New and emerging tobacco products are also gaining popularity, including dissolvables, electronic cigarettes, and water pipes; yet whether these products affect health is unclear.
-We are working to determine whether changes in the tobacco epidemic may affect disease risk.
+Still, more than 14 percent of Americans continue to smoke cigarettes, and an estimated 1.3 billion people use tobacco products worldwide.

-Dr. Freedman received his Ph.D. in biomedical sciences from the University of California, San Francisco in 2004 and a Masters in Public Health from the Harvard School of Public Health in 2005.
-He subsequently joined the Nutritional Epidemiology Branch of the Division of Cancer Epidemiology and Genetics as a Cancer Prevention Fellow, becoming a tenure-track investigator in 2009.
+Dr. Freedman received his Ph.D. in biomedical sciences from the University of California, San Francisco in 2004 and an M.P.H. from the Harvard School of Public Health in 2005.
+He subsequently joined the Division of Cancer Epidemiology and Genetics as a Cancer Prevention Fellow, becoming a tenure-track investigator in 2009.
 Dr. Freedman was awarded scientific tenure by NIH in 2015, and is DCEG's principal investigator for the Prostate, Lung, Colon, and Ovary (PLCO) Cohort Study.
-He draws on his training in molecular biology and epidemiology to investigate the roles of tobacco, diet, and metabolic hormones in cancer risk.

 Related Scientific Focus Areas

 This page was last updated on Monday, April 4, 2022